Sean McMinn is a data editor on NPR's Investigations team.

 An NPR analysis of COVID-19 vaccination sites in major cities across the Southern U.S. reveals a racial disparity, with most sites located in whiter neighborhoods.

-COVID-19 hospitalizations continue to strain U.S. hospitals.
-NPR built a tool to explore trends around the country.
+COVID-19 hospitalizations continue to strain U.S. hospitals in certain places, while the burden is easing up in other areas.
 Look up your local hospital to see how it's faring.

 An NPR investigation shows that black and Latino neighborhoods in four large Texas cities have fewer coronavirus testing sites, leaving communities blind to potential COVID-19 outbreaks.